 an international bank registered under the International Banks Act, Cap.
 12.17; or

-any other financial institution licensed or registered in Saint Lucia or elsewhere
+any other financial institution licensed or registered in Saint Lucia or elsewhere.

 “mass” means a tangible asset which results when a tangible asset is so commingled with one or more other tangible assets of the same kind that they have lost their separate identities;